Skip to Content

 Staying hydrated, using nasal sprays, and taking prescribed allergy medications can all help prevent nosebleeds during pollen-heavy parts of the year.
 If nosebleeds persist, consult a healthcare provider, as an underlying condition could be causing them.

-A woman in a park blowing her nose with a tissue during allergy season
+A woman in a park blowing her nose with a tissue during allergy season in Fort Worth, TX

 How Can I Manage Seasonal Allergies?